-Two Minutes with Tim: How to Get Started with Account-Based Marketing
+Two Minute Think Tank: How to Get Started with Account-Based Marketing

 It seems like nearly every day we’re fielding more and more questions about how to get started with account-based marketing from clients and prospects.
 Without a doubt, it’s the hottest topic B2B marketing strategy practitioners want to know more about and take advantage of.
-I snagged a few minutes of time from our very busy, very knowledgeable Director of Client Services, Tim Cook, to get his perspective on getting started with ABM.
+I recently chatted with our VP of Client Services, Tim Cook, to get his perspective on getting started with ABM.

 So what’s the deal — is account-based marketing totally new?

 It really isn’t.
 Marketers have been using elements of account-based marketing, also known as key account marketing or target account marketing, for decades.
 But, our industry has changed and evolved so much, that there are myriad ways to tackle marketing on a more personalized account basis rather than a demand-gen volume basis.
 From predictive tools to social listening, to intent monitoring, to marketing automation and more, ABM takes advantage of the latest B2B marketing strategies and technologies.

 If you had to sum up what ABM means today in one sentence, how would you describe it?
 What IS account-based marketing?

 Simply stated, account-based marketing is treating each account or group of accounts like a market segment.

 From what I’ve heard from marketing colleagues, ABM sounds pretty simple on paper but can be tough to execute.
 Why do you think that is?